contributor-assistant/github-action/CONTRIBUTING.md

-# Contributing to CLA Assistant
+# Contributing to CLA Assistant GitHub Action

-You want to contribute to CLA Assistant?
+You want to contribute to CLA Assistant GitHub Action?
 Welcome!
 Please read this document to understand what you can do:
  * [Help Others](#help-others)
  * [Analyze Issues](#analyze-issues)
  * [Report an Issue](#report-an-issue)